Danielle Drees writes about bodies, labor, and politics in the performing arts.

 Danielle’s next project is a biography of the genderfluid 17th-century performer Mary Frith, better known as Moll Cutpurse.
 Danielle has produced public-facing scholarship on Moll’s world for the Dead Ladies Project and the Map of Early Modern London.

-Danielle received her PhD with distinction in Theatre and Performance from Columbia University and holds degrees from the University of Cambridge and Harvard College.
+Danielle received her PhD with distinction in Theatre and Performance from Columbia University and holds degrees from Cambridge University and Harvard College.
 She is affiliated faculty in Writing, Literature & Publishing at Emerson College and a visiting lecturer on Theater, Dance & Media at Harvard.
-Danielle talks about art with learners of all ages at the Isabella Stewart Gardner Museum.
+Danielle talks about art with learners of all ages at the Isabella Stewart Gardner Museum

 Write Danielle an email here.